 - Try laughter yoga.
 It’s premeditated laughing while doing yoga.
 Even thinking about this approach to yoga might make you laugh!

 - Laugh about situations you find yourself in.
 The more often you laugh, the more natural it will become.

 While most of us find a mood boost in laughter, for some, depression or another mental health condition may make it hard to laugh.
 These conditions can also interfere with daily routines.
 In those cases, a behavior health professional can help.
 Don’t hesitate to reach out.
 A simple connection can be a first positive step toward living well — and laughing more!

 Janet Schirtzinger is a marriage and family therapist and a social worker.
-She manages the clinical services at the Aurora Employee Assistance Program (EAP).

 About the Author